marcelocoelho/LLO/README.md

 ## OpenAI API Key

-Remember to provide your OpenAI API key into `sketch.js`.
-Note that this is configured for local development only, and this code should not be used on a production server.
+Duplicate the `.env.template` file and rename the copy to `.env`.
+This file will store your OpenAI API key and other private environment variables.
+Add your API key following `OPENAI_API_KEY=`.
+DON'T add your API keys to the template file, as it is not private.

 ## Credit and More Information